 Being a small city, Luna Pier does not have a public transit system used by locals to get to and from work.

-In terms of college education, Luna Pier is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Luna Pier have a bachelor's degree or advanced degree.
+The education level of Luna Pier citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.95% of adults 25 and older in Luna Pier have a college degree.

+Luna Pier is a somewhat ethnically-diverse city.
 The people who call Luna Pier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luna Pier residents report their race to be White, followed by Asian.
-Important ancestries of people in Luna Pier include German, Polish, Irish, English, and Scottish.
+Important ancestries of people in Luna Pier include German, Irish, English, Polish, and European.

 The most common language spoken in Luna Pier is English.
 Other important languages spoken here include Polish and Italian.

-Did you know that the neighborhood has more French Canadian and Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.0% of this neighborhood's residents have French Canadian ancestry and 1.4% have Canadian ancestry.
+In fact, 8.0% of this neighborhood's residents have French ancestry.

 is also pretty special linguistically.
 Significantly, 17.1% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.